oemof/oemof-thermal/docs/solar_thermal_collector.rst

 https://github.com/oemof/oemof-thermal/tree/dev/examples
 you can find an example, how to use the modul to calculate a system with flat plate collector, storage and backup to provide a given heat demand.
-The time series of the pre-calculated heat is output of a source (an oemof.solph component) representing the collector, and a transformer (an oemof.solph component) is used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
+The time series of the pre-calculated heat is output of a Source (an oemof.solph component) representing the collector, and a Converter (an oemof.solph component) is used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
 In addition, you will find a plot, which compares this precalculation with a calculation with a constant efficiency.